This blog may contain affiliate links. Read our disclosure policy for more info.

 Peyto Lake Lookout

-You’ve probably seen lots of amazing photos of Peyto Lake.
-It’s one of the most beautiful viewpoints in Banff National Park, and the best part is you can drive right up to it!
+You’ve probably seen tons of amazing photos of Peyto Lake, even if you haven’t put a name to the image yet.
+For us, it’s one of the most insta-worthy places in Banff National Park, and the best part is you can drive right up to it!

 Waterfowl Lakes